KEVIN J LANDE

 (Forthcoming) "Contours of Vision: Towards a Compositional Semantics of Perception."
 The British Journal for the Philosophy of Science [link] [draft]

-(2021) "Seeing and Visual Reference."
-Philosophy and Phenomenological Research [link] [pdf]
+(2023) "Seeing and Visual Reference."
+Philosophy and Phenomenological Research

 (2021) "Mental Structures."
 Noûs 55(3): 649–677 [link] [pdf]